Skip to main content

 Being in charge of your load order gives you ultimate control over the quality of the final output.
 ReShade gives you a lot of creative freedom, but it helps to begin with a structure and some basic rules for a strong foundation.

-It's important to note here that each shader you enable introduces an element of data loss, which accumulates leading to reduced image quality.
-So try using as few shaders as possible to create the look you want.
-Each shader should have a distinct role, so rather than using three shaders to change contrast for example, just choose one.
-Even better if you can use a single shader that controls several elements of post-processing at once, like ReGrade.
-This also makes it easier to troubleshoot with fewer shaders.
-If something looks bad, you know how to fix it.
+It's important to note here that each shader that's enabled will introduce an element of data loss, which accumulates leading to reduced image quality.
+So it's always best to use as few shaders as possible to create the look you want.
+Meaning that each shader should have a distinct role within the shader load order.
+So, rather than using three shaders to change the contrast -- it's best to use just one.

 The categories that follow are organised both with what makes sense in terms of ReShade's rendering pipeline, and how traditional photography works.